[AUDIO VERSION: I also recorded an audio version of this blog post. Click below to listen. Let me know if this is something you find helpful!]

 Since my website visitors are similar regardless of the post they read, I don’t do what I am about to explain.
 But it could be very helpful for many publishers.

-If you have articles that cover distinct topics, it may be necessary to segment your Website Custom Audiences.
+If you have articles that cover distinct topics, it may be necessary to segment your A website custom audience matches people who visit your website with people on Facebook.
+You can then create ads to show to that audience..
 Additionally, you may be wasting money if you promote to all website visitors since some readers may have no interest in particular topics.

 While my site is focused entirely on Facebook advertising, let’s assume I also wrote about Twitter, YouTube and SEO.
 If I publish a blog post about Facebook ads, I may want to reach only those who previously read posts about that topic.